In this article

 Add a close date for submissions

-After that date, the Brief submission page will no longer accept submissions.
+Each Brief can include a close date.
+After that date the submission page will no longer accept new submissions.
 This is useful when you need to keep a project moving and want a clear deadline for rights holders, suppliers, or collaborators.

 Publish the Brief before sharing it

-Publishing the Brief does not send it to anyone automatically.
-It simply makes the Brief ready to be shared.
+Once the Brief is written, click Publish.
+Publishing does not send it to anyone automatically - it simply makes the Brief ready to be shared.
+This lets you prepare everything first, then decide when and how to send it out.

 Share the Brief with the right people

-This is one of the most useful parts of the workflow.
-The email is tracked, so you can see recipient activity such as whether someone opened the email or clicked through to the submission page.
-You’ll also receive notifications about that activity.
+Once published, the Brief can be shared by email from DISCO.
+Each email is tracked, so you can see whether someone opened the email or clicked through to the submission page.
+You will also receive notifications about that activity, making it easier to know who has seen the request and who may still need a follow-up.

 Use contacts and mailing lists to target the right suppliers

+Briefs work best when your contacts are well organized inside DISCO.
+You can group contacts into mailing lists for different supplier types - major labels and publishers, indie labels, indie publishers, one-stop agencies, production libraries, specific territories, and so on.
 This makes it much easier to send the right Brief to the right group without rebuilding the recipient list each time.

 Duplicate existing Briefs to save time

+If you often send similar types of requests, you can duplicate an existing Brief instead of rewriting everything from scratch.
 This is useful when the structure, language, or supplier groups are similar but the project or creative direction has changed.
 Duplicate the Brief, update the details, and share it with the relevant group.

 Receive submissions back into the Brief

-The receiving area of the Brief works a lot like an Inbox.
+As people submit music, the submissions appear inside the Brief.
 Each submission arrives as a playlist, so you can review incoming music in a structured way rather than sorting through loose files or scattered links.
+This makes Briefs much easier to manage than a traditional email-based briefing workflow.

 Review and pull useful files into your workflow